Purpose, aims and structure of the Code

 - Collaboration with others.

-Each principle underpins the Code's ethical values and related standards of conduct and practice; and guides the relationships between nurses, midwives, patients and colleagues.
+Each principle underpins the Code’s ethical values and related standards of conduct and practice, and guides the relationships between nurses, midwives, patients and colleagues.
 The ethical values state the primary goals and obligations of nurses and midwives.
-The standards of conduct and professional practice follow on from these values and show the attitudes and behaviours that members of the public have the right to expect from nurses and midwives.
+The standards of conduct and professional practice follow on from these values and show the attitudes and behaviours that members of the public have the right to expect from you.
 The trio of principles, values and standards of conduct are of equal importance and should be considered in association with each other.